Evesham: Toponymy

 Evesham is derived from Old English homme or ham, and Eof, the name of a swineherd in the service of Egwin, third Bishop of Worcester.
-It was originally named Homme or Haum and recorded as Eveshomme in 709 and Evesham in 1086.
-The second part of the name (homme or ham) typically only signifies a home or dwelling, but in Worcestershire and Gloucestershire was commonly applied to land on the sides of a river, generally in bends of a river, which were liable to flood.
-(Note: Some sources (notably Tindal) incorrectly cite 'holm' as a source for the town's name; but this was due to lack of knowledge of early forms of the name.
-Some sources (Rudge, Tindall, Lewis, May, etc.) give the name of the swineherd as Eoves, but it should be Eof, as explained as long ago as 1920 by historian O. G. Knapp.
-"It is impossible that Eoves should have been the Swineherd's name for several reasons.
+It was originally named Homme or Haum; it was recorded as Eveshomme in 709 and Evesham in 1086.
+The second part of the name (homme or ham) typically only signifies a home or dwelling but, in Worcestershire and Gloucestershire, it was commonly applied to land on the sides of a river, generally in bends of a river, which were liable to flooding.
+(Note: Some sources, notably Tindal, incorrectly cite 'holm' as a source for the town's name, but this was due to lack of knowledge of early forms of the name.
+Some sources (such as Rudge, Tindall, Lewis, May) give the name of the swineherd as Eoves; it should be Eof, as explained in 1920 by historian O. G. Knapp: "It is impossible that Eoves should have been the Swineherd's name for several reasons.
 In the first place the letter 'V' is not found in the Saxon alphabet, having been brought to this country by the Normans; so that Eofeshamme, given in one of the charters, indicates the older and better form of the name...
 But even if Eofes is older and more accurate than Eoves it cannot be the original form of the name.
 A moment's reflection will show that if Evesham means the meadow of some person, the name of that person must be in what Grammarians call the Genitive (or Possessive) Case, Singular.
 This in modern English is nearly always denoted by 's placed at the end of the word; the apostrophe showing that a vowel has dropped out of the termination.
 Anglo-Saxon had a larger selection of endings for the Genitive Case, but the one in –es (the original form of our modern 's) belonged to what are called 'strong' Masculine nouns, which usually ended in a consonant.
 Eofes, therefore, would be the natural Genitive of a man's proper name, Eof.
 Ferguson suggests that the original form of the name might have been Eofa, but such a name would correspond to the 'weak' nouns which made their Genitive by adding not –es but –an; in which case the name of the town would have been Eofanham, as is shown in the case of Offenham, the Ham of Offa or Uffa.
 We may therefore take it as certain that the real name of the Swineherd was not Eoves, Eofes, or even Eofa, but Eof.
 And this is not a mere theoretical reconstruction, for Eof was actually a Saxon name...
-The form Eoves, though current for many centuries, is a mere blunder.)
+The form Eoves, though current for many centuries, is a mere blunder.")